moniCa-915/genome_assembly/stringReconstitute/genome_assembly.md

 ## Another way to construct de Bruijn graphs

-__CompositionGraph3(TAATGCCATGGGATGTT)__
+__CompositionGraph3(TAATGCCATGGGATGTT)__:
     3-mer composition of TAATGCCATGGGATGTT

-Each 3-mer is assigned to a directed edge, with its prefix labeling the first node of the edge and its suffix labeling the second node of the edge
+Each 3-mer is assigned to a directed __edge__, with its prefix labeling the first node of the edge and its suffix labeling the second node of the edge

 The edges of this graph are isolated, meaning that no two edges share a node.